tamunoWoks/E-commerce_Customer_Data_Mining_and_Analysis/README.md

 - After analyzing customer satisfaction by examining the ratings provided by customers for Product Quality, Delivery Time, Customer Service, and Website Ease of Use.
 Here's are some insights:
   - Product Quality has the lowest average rating.
   - Website ease of use has the highest average rating.

+- After performing analysis on the Return rate, Here are some insights:
+  - Product quality Ratings is not correlated with the return rate with a negative correlation